abithtsab/jellybean/README.md

 # $${\color{Purple}JellyBean}$$
-Turning 25 is a big deal, and I wanted a way to celebrate it not just when it arrives, but all the way leading up to it. $${\color{Purple}JellyBean}$$ is a whimsical and nostalgic countdown timer built with JavaScript, counting down to my 25th birthday in 2029 styled in a sparkly TrinketScore aesthetic.
+$${\color{Purple}JellyBean}$$ is a whimsical and nostalgic countdown timer built with JavaScript, counting down to my 25th birthday in 2029 styled in a sparkly Trinketscore aesthetic.
+However, you can set the date to whatever events you want to celebrate!

 <img src="visual/Visual.png" width="300"/>